phasorpy.phasor#

 phasorpy.phasor.phasor_threshold(mean, real, imag, /, mean_min=None, mean_max=None, *, real_min=None, real_max=None, imag_min=None, imag_max=None, phase_min=None, phase_max=None, modulation_min=None, modulation_max=None, open_interval=False, detect_harmonics=True, **kwargs)[source]#

 Interval thresholds can be set for mean intensity, real and imaginary coordinates, and phase and modulation.
-Phasor coordinates smaller than minimum thresholds or larger than maximum thresholds are replaced NaN.
+Phasor coordinates smaller than minimum thresholds or larger than maximum thresholds are replaced with NaN.
 No threshold is applied by default.
 NaNs in mean or any real and imag harmonic are propagated to mean and all harmonics in real and imag.

 Parameters: